charlespwd/mcgill-minerva-api/README.md

 ## Documentation
 `Minerva`'s functions are promises, see Kris Kowal's very excellent [Q](https://github.com/kriskowal/q) module.
-Therefore, to use the results of the function you need to chain chain a `then`.
+Therefore, to use the results of the function you need to chain chain a `then` with a callback.
   * `getTranscript()`: returns a promise for an array of courses.
 Course example:
 ```javascript
 {